 This menu gives you various options for how to find opponents to play against.
 If you would like to play as quickly as possible, click “Find Duel” to use the match-making system to find a server to play on automatically.

 If you’d like to browse servers manually to try and find a specific server, game mode or map, click “Browse”.
 If you’d like to host your own server, hit “Host Game”.
 An easy way to play with a friend is to to host a game yourself and invite them to join via Steam friends.
+Once you are in game you can use the “Vote Options” menu to start a vote to change between game modes: 1v1, 2v1 and 2v2 (duel only) or switch between Hero and FFA (Free/FFA only) as well as various other Vote Options.

 The training menu has options to help familiarize yourself with the game.
 If you’re brand new and want to learn the basics, click “Tutorial”.
 If you want to create a private game with bots and specific settings so you can test out combos or different characters and swords, click “AI Opponent” to create a game with bots.